BioinformaticsSTU/TGStools/README.md

 ----------------------------
 ## TransFilt
 ----------------------------
-This function would filter those transcripts whose distance between its transcript-start-site to the closest histone site is larger than the threshold user gives.
+This function would filter out those transcripts whose distance between its transcript-start-site to the closest histone site is larger than the threshold user gives.

 ### Input files
 #### gtf file